cryostatio/cryostat-legacy/README.md

 in the OCI image, use `mvn -Dcontainerjfr.minimal=true clean package`.
 The `clean` phase should always be specified here, or else previously-generated client assets will still be included into the built image.

+To use other OCI builders, use the `imageBuilder` Maven property, ex.
+`mvn -DimageBuilder=$(which docker) clean verify` to build to Docker instead of Podman.

 ## RUN
 For a basic development non-containerized smoketest, use